Sarah Taylor

 Can mowing a neighbour’s lawn really lead to a claim for adverse possession?

-Yes — in the right circumstances.
-The 2026 decision of Dobson v Unsted confirms that for a small, open-plan strip of lawn, regular mowing and maintenance can establish factual possession.
-It depends on the nature of the land and whether all other requirements of the adverse possession test are also met.
+Yes.
+The 2026 decision of Dobson v Unsted confirms that for a small, open-plan strip of lawn, regular mowing and maintenance can establish factual possession, provided all other requirements of the adverse possession test are met.

 How long do I need to have been using the land?

-For registered land in England and Wales, the minimum period is ten years of adverse possession, during which you must also have reasonably believed the land was yours.
-Previous owners’ periods of possession can be combined with yours.
+For registered land in England and Wales, the minimum period is ten years of continuous adverse possession.
+During this time, you must have reasonably believed the land was yours.

 Does the ten-year clock start from when I bought the property?

 Not necessarily.
-If the previous owners of your property were also in adverse possession of the disputed land, their time counts too.
-The period runs from when continuous possession began, regardless of changes in ownership.
+The period runs from when continuous possession began.
+If the previous owners of your property were also in adverse possession of the disputed land, their accumulated time can be legally combined with yours.

 What if I did not know the land was not mine?

-This is actually helpful to your claim.
-Schedule 6 of the Land Registration Act 2002 specifically requires that you reasonably believed the land belonged to you during the ten-year period.
-Genuine belief in ownership is a requirement, not an obstacle.
+This is actually required for your claim.
+Schedule 6 of the Land Registration Act 2002 states that you must have reasonably believed the land belonged to you during the ten-year period.
+A genuine belief in ownership is a requirement, not an obstacle.

 What happens if the registered owner objects to my application?

-If the registered owner objects, the application is referred to the First-tier Tribunal (Property Chamber) for determination.
-It is strongly advisable to have a solicitor representing you at this stage.
+If the registered owner objects, HM Land Registry refers the application to the First-tier Tribunal (Property Chamber) for determination.
+It is strongly advisable to instruct a specialist property litigation solicitor at this stage.

 Does this apply across the whole of the UK?

 No. Adverse possession law differs across jurisdictions.
-The rules described in this article apply in England and Wales only, under the Land Registration Act 2002.
-Different rules apply in Scotland and Northern Ireland.
+The rules described here apply strictly to England and Wales under the Land Registration Act 2002.
+Scotland and Northern Ireland have different legal frameworks.

 Whether you are considering making a claim or protecting land you own, adverse possession disputes require specialist legal advice.
 The rules are technical, the timescales matter, and the consequences of getting it wrong can be serious.
 Myself and the property litigation team at Davis Blank Furniss act for homeowners and landowners in England and Wales.
 We offer clear, practical advice tailored to your situation.
 Contact us today on 0800 0284 396 to arrange a consultation.